by Dr. Lawrence Wilson

 Taking hormones from the outside always upsets the body’s natural feedback mechanisms and, in our experience, always slows or even stops progress on nutritional balancing science.
 Hormone therapy is part of allopathic medicine, which is a totally different approach to health than nutritional balancing science.
 Please beware and do not use hormone replacement therapy unless a gland has been removed from the body or destroyed with radiation or disease.
 Please read Hormone Replacement Therapy for much more on this topic.

-drinking filtered tap water, which is not great.
-Then the water is passed over
+One is basically drinking filtered tap water, which is not great.
+Then the water is passed over platinum

 To alkalinize the body, eat plenty of cooked vegetables.
 Even worse may be alkaline water from water stores.
 They begin with reverse osmosis water, which is not healthful.
 Then they add coral calcium, which often contains some toxic metals.
 The combination drives the toxic metals deep into the body cells, causing severe problems after a year of so.